Welcome from the Principal

 Welcome to Sybil Elgar School

 It is with pleasure that I welcome you and your child to our progressive, caring school.
 We offer early years, primary, secondary and sixth form education, to young people on the autism spectrum.
+From September 2018, we will also be offering education for young people aged 19-22.

 In addition, The National Autistic Society provide a separate Children’s Home (Sybil Elgar House).